conan-io/docs/creating_packages/getting_started.rst

     An important difference with respect to normal package recipes, is that this one does not need to declare a ``requires`` attribute, to depend on the ``Hello/0.1@demo/testing`` package we are testing.
 This ``requires`` will be automatically injected by conan while running.
-You can however declare it explicitely, it will work, but you will have to remember to bump the version, and possibly the user and channel if you change them.
+You can however declare it explicitly, it will work, but you will have to remember to bump the version, and possibly the user and channel if you change them.

 .. _creating_and_testing_packages: